Russia’s Food Retail Market: 2020-2025

 3. Investment Outlook

-• A mature domestic production base
+- A strong domestic production base

-• Diversified supply channels
+- Diversified supply channels

-• Expansion of modern retail formats and logistics
+- Expansion of modern retail formats and logistics

-• Rising consumer purchasing power
+- Improving consumer purchasing power

 Conclusion